Unraveling the topology of dissipative quantum systems: Dark state-induced topology

-Due to the topology of the Brillouin zone, the Hamiltonian (\ref{Eq:Bloch_Hamiltonian}) describes a closed loop in the Bloch space.
-The topological structure of $\mathcal{H}_{\rm cc}$ then classifies the Hamiltonians (\ref{Eq:Bloch_Hamiltonian}) into separate equivalence classes, indexed by their winding number about the set of dark Hamiltonians $\mathcal{H}_{\rm d}$, i.e., the $z$ axis of the Bloch space:
+Due to the topology of the Brillouin zone, the Hamiltonian (\ref{Eq:Bloch_Hamiltonian}) describes a closed loop in the three-dimensional Bloch space.
+The topological structure of $\mathcal{H}_{\rm cc}$ then classifies the Hamiltonians (\ref{Eq:Bloch_Hamiltonian}) into separate equivalence classes, indexed by their winding number

-where $h_\perp^2(p) = h_x^2(p) + h_y^2(p)$ indicates the separation from the dark Hamiltonians.
+which counts the number of times the loop winds around the Bloch space's $z$ axis, the latter representing the one-dimensional manifold of dark Hamiltonians $\mathcal{H}_{\rm d}$.
+In Eq.~(\ref{Eq:winding_number}), $h_\perp^2(p) := h_x^2(p) + h_y^2(p)$ indicates the separation from the dark Hamiltonians (i.e., the $z$ axis).
 As we show below, this integer-valued topological index of the Bloch Hamiltonian can have a strong impact on the jumptime dynamics.
 We remark that a similar dark state-based characterization of topology has been formulated in \cite{Rudner2016survival}, there in the context of non-Hermitian/lossy quantum systems.
-Moreover, we note that the situation becomes more complex in the case of momentum-dependent intracell collapse, where the set of dark state-inducing Hamiltonians may in general describe a two-dimensional manifold.
+Moreover, we note that the situation becomes more complex in the case of momentum-dependent intracell collapse, where the set of dark state-inducing Hamiltonians may in general become momentum dependent.